jmparlett/8TIAC/README.md

 # 8TIAC
 The 8TIAC is a simulated 8bit computer built in python.
 Written while reading "How do it Know" by J.Clark Scott

-Can be used by running gui.py
+Can be used by running gui.py under the front end folder

 <br>